sylvainjule/kirby-embed/README.md

 }
 ```

-Once you have access to the structured embed, here are the options you will have access (or won't, depending on the provider).
+Once you have access to the structured embed, here are the options you will have access to (or won't, depending on the provider).

 ```php
 $embed->title();        // The page title